flyvan/3PCHM/readme.txt

-A plat for registrtion of 3D models
+A plat for registrtion of 3D models, including CHM, PCHM, CHGMM, ICP, GMM and CPD.